Wind & Wuthering: Side two

 "All in a Mouse's Night" is a comical tale inspired by Tom and Jerry.
 Banks wrote the lyrics with a cartoon-like feel.
 The song started out what Rutherford called "an involved epic" until the group abandoned this idea and approached it in a different way.

 "Blood on the Rooftops" is a song concerning "the tedium and repetitiveness of television news and the overall mocking disgust that must sometimes accompany watching the news happen".
 The music to its chorus was written by Collins with Hackett writing the music to the verses, the song's lyrics and its classical guitar introduction.
 According to Hackett, the song was a love song originally.
 He explained, "When I heard the other lyrics on the album, there was a bit of a romantic tinge anyway, so I decided to go right the other way and make it as cynical as possible."
 It also addresses some political issues, which Genesis had previously stayed away from.
 Banks and Rutherford both claimed it was Hackett's best song as a member of the group.

 "Unquiet Slumbers for the Sleepers..." and "...In That Quiet Earth" are two linked instrumental tracks.
+The first one was based on a bass pedals sequence by Rutherford with Hackett adding other chords with the guitar; the second one has two sections, with the first one based on a chord sequence by Hackett and second on a riff by Rutherford, then the other members added improvisations and variations on them.
 The titles refer to the last paragraph of the novel which inspired the album's title – Wuthering Heights, by Emily Brontë, which Banks had spotted in the book and thought the first title suited its mellow atmosphere.
 The tracks were written so that the band could showcase their instrumental talents, and stretch their musical skills as well as the songwriting.